-If you have a great love for books, but a small amount of cash in your bank account, don’t worry, you don’t have to cut new books from your budget.
-With these nine ways to get popular books for free, you can go beyond borrowing great books to adding them to your home library for zero dollars out of pocket.
+If you have a great love for books, but a small amount of cash in your bank account, don’t worry; you don’t have to cut new books from your budget.
+With these fourteen ways to get popular books for free, you can go beyond borrowing great books to adding them to your home library for zero dollars out of pocket.
 Plus, you don’t have to be limited to free ebooks and audiobooks–you can receive paperbacks and hardbacks for free too.

 (Links in this post are affiliate links.
 I will be compensated when you make a purchase by clicking those links.
 See my disclosure page for more information)

 1. Local Public Libraries

 Let’s get the obvious source for free books out of the way–your local library.
 Here you can enjoy audiobooks, books on CD, paperback books, hardcover books, large print books, and even ebooks for free (well, it could cost you a few library fines if you don’t return them on time).

 I rarely even step into my library anymore, yet I use their services several times a week.
 How?
 My library card allows me to use the Libby app (replaced the overdrive app) and the Hoopla app to borrow audiobooks and ebooks.
 I love these apps.
 Thanks to my library for providing them, I can now listen to a book while decluttering, doing housework, or taking a relaxing walk through the park.

 And don’t forget to sign up for your local library’s summer reading program.
 These programs are not just for kids, and often the rewards for adults are free books!

 The downside of the library is that you can’t keep these books indefinitely, except for those earned during their summer reading programs.
 But you can keep the books from the rest of the places on this resource list.

 I have received dozens of books delivered to my door free of charge through My Reader Rewards Club (formerly Tyndale Rewards).